 New regulations for tourists who visit Peru

-Since the beginning of 2018 the Peruvian Government has changed the immigration rules for tourists who want to stay longer in Peru.
+Since 2018 the Peruvian Government has changed some of the immigration rules for tourists who want to stay longer in Peru.

 ‘Tourists’ from Ecuador for example often just receive just 2 till 5 days.
 They use those days to go shopping in Piura (cheaper) and travel then back to their homes in Ecuador.